alaffin12/stackedit/Caught by Stradh.md

 Upon entering endless delights they will see the Alastroi siblings (Alek, Andrej, and Alana) hard at work - making things for tomorrow's festival.
 They seem very busy, and if the party talks to them they might find out that the siblings are ecstatic about the constant festivals, since it keeps their pockets lined with gold.
 If they party asks for winter gear the siblings will say they can get it for them - but they will have to wait until after the festival.

 ##### Blue Water Inn
 The only inn in town, during the day only Urwin or his wife Danika are here.
 During the evening there are other NPCs.
 For their descriptions see below.
+At some point during the day (assuming Ernst made is back to Lady W

 Rooms cost five silver a night.
 The inn also has food and drink available: